 One way organizations respond to the risk of theft is by installing security systems.
 The challenge is to ensure that there is a correlation between the potential of losses from theft (what can be stolen and what is its value or impact?) and the cost and effectiveness of the security system (does it eliminate all risk of theft or only some?).

 Another way of reducing risk is by adopting certain practices.
 For example, software development used to be extremely risky since it was only delivered in the final phase of development.
-Today, software is developed and delivered incrementally so that performance can be tested before moving to the next phase.
+Today, the process is to develop and deliver it incrementally to test performance before moving to the next phase.

 Finally, organizations can reduce risk by outsourcing functions to those who are more skilled or to those who can demonstrate an ability to manage or reduce risks.
 The best example are international traders, who outsource much of their logistics to specialists.
-These specialists know the risks involved in international shipping and have the expertise required to reduce or eliminate many of those risks.
+These specialists know the risks involved in international shipping and have the expertise required to reduce or eliminate them.

 3. Risk Transfer